 If you’d like to learn more about Claire’s musical therapy services contact: email@example.com

 Claire has received support and service provision from VisAbility.
-We offer a range of therapy to help you face the future with confidence.
+We offer a range of therapies to help you face the future with confidence.
 Our Community Activity Centre organises group sessions including a weekly music appreciation group.
-Want to find out more?
-Contact our Client Experience Team on email@example.com.